The Asymmetry Nobody Talks About

 Why This Matters Financially

-In every Google Ads account we've analyzed, between 15% and 35% of total spend goes to search terms with clicks but zero conversions.
-That's money spent on people who were never going to become customers — job seekers, DIY researchers, price comparison shoppers, people looking for competitors.
+In a typical Google Ads search campaign, somewhere between 15% and 35% of total spend goes to search terms with clicks but zero conversions.
+That's money spent on people who were never going to become customers: job seekers, DIY researchers, price comparison shoppers, and people looking for competitors.

 The problem compounds because most accounts respond to this waste with exact match negatives, which only address individual queries rather than the underlying intent patterns.
 A single intent category like "employment" can generate dozens of different search queries:

-All of these searches trigger ads for "emergency plumber" via broad match:
+All of these searches trigger ads for "personal trainer" via broad match:

-Adding each one individually as an exact match negative means seven separate actions — and still won't catch "plumber salary london" or "average plumber income" when they appear next week.
+Adding each one individually as an exact match negative means seven separate actions, and still won't catch "personal trainer salary london" or "average fitness coach income" when they appear next week.

 Understanding Negative Keyword Match Types

-Most Google Ads managers know about match types for positive keywords — broad match, phrase match, and exact match.
-But fewer realize that negative keywords have their own match type system, and it behaves differently from positive keyword matching.
+Most Google Ads managers know about match types for positive keywords (broad match, phrase match, and exact match).
+Fewer realize that negative keywords have their own match type system, and it behaves differently from positive keyword matching.

 Here's the critical difference: positive keyword match types have gotten looser over the years (Google's "close variants" expansion means even exact match positive keywords can trigger on synonyms and related terms).
 But negative keyword match types still use strict, legacy matching rules.
 They match literally, not semantically.